The most trendy bars in Paris - Citimarks

 Artifices of joy

-Those who, in the years 1924-1925, dragged their misery, their idleness, their sadness or simply their nocturnal mood under the artificial daylight of Montmartre lights, those who loved the unique landscape of the streets Pigalle, Fontaine and Douai, landscape of drunk Americans, of negroes with saxophones, of Argentinean tangos, of girls a little crazed, of pimps in tuxedos, of flower vendors, of beggars and taxi drivers, a landscape that smelled of gasoline, perfumes, make-up and, secretly, drugs, those who liked to see, from the place Pigalle, the cascade of signs hurtling down and dancing, signs as fascinating and disappointing as the artifices of joy, those who mingled with the strange people who begin to work when normal people go to bed […] – those remember the number of Russian night restaurants gathered on a few square meters of the night zone.
+In the years 1924-1925, those who carried their misery, idleness, sadness or simply their nocturnal mood beneath the artificial glow of Montmartre lights, those who cherished scenery of Pigalle, Fontaine and Douai streets – a landscape of inebriated Americans, saxophone-playing Negroes, Argentinean tangos, slightly eccentric girls, tuxedo-clad pimps, flower vendors, beggars, and taxi drivers -a landscape imbued with the scents of gasoline, perfumes, make-up and, discreetly, drugs.
+Those who delighted in observing, from the vantage point of place Pigalle, the cascade of signs hurtling down and dancing, signs as captivating and disappointing as the artifices of joy.
+Those who mingled with the peculiar individuals who commenced work when the rest of the world went to bed […] – they remember the multitude of Russian night restaurants clustered within a few square meters of the nocturnal zone.

-These bars grew and multiplied like unhealthy plants.
-They came in any size and style: from three-story music factories to tiny little ones of half a dozen tables.
-In some of them, under a bluish church light, which was reflected on silver cups, one silently intoxicated oneself, as if to celebrate a rite; and from others, on the contrary, music, songs, and wild dances resounded, non-stop.
-In each step, we bumped into Cossacks who were standing like sentries, in front of the gates of these cabarets. […]
+These bars sprouted and proliferated like unhealthy plants, coming in various sizes and styles: from three-story music factories to tiny little establishments with just a handful of tables.
+In some, beneath a bluish church light, reflected on silver cups, patrons silently intoxicated themselves as if partaking in a ritual.
+In others, music, songs, and wild dances reverberated incessantly.
+At each step, one encountered Cossacks standing like sentries, in front of these cabarets’ gates. […]

-There were men there who had spent all their lives making nights look shorter to those who paid for them; they were real instruments of joy, born to sing and to please, like the violins they instinctively played.
+Men who had spent their entire lives shortening nights for those who paid for them inhabited these places; they were genuine instruments of joy, born to sing and please, much like the violins they instinctively played.

 chapter 2